Mshivam2409/IITK-Bucks-Assignment/Assignment1/Readme.md

 ```
 The response is returned in `json` format as:
 ```
-{ hash : "string concatanated with number such that sha256 is less than target`" }
+{ "hash" : "string concatanated with number such that sha256 is less than target" }
 ```